MBTA Semester Pass Fall 2020: Active from Sept 1- Dec 31 2020

 - To purchase an MBTA Semester Pass through the Harvard T.H.
-Chan School of Public Health, you must be enrolled for the Spring 2020 semester and receive your primary degree from the Harvard T.H.
+Chan School of Public Health, you must be enrolled for the Fall 2020 semester and receive your primary degree from the Harvard T.H.
 Chan School of Public Health.

 - PLEASE NOTE: If you are a PhD or AM Biostatistics (GSAS) student you MUST purchase your MBTA Semester Pass through GSAS (more information available here: https://gsas.harvard.edu/student-life/harvard-resources/mbta-semester-pass-program).